Smooth cuboids in group theory: Introduction

 Given a skew-symmetric matrix of linear forms $\tuB\in\Mat_{2n}(\ff[{\bm y}]_1)$, the Baer correspondence associates $\tuB$ with a $p$-group $G=\GP_{\tuB}(\ff)$ of exponent $p$ and class at most $2$ with underlying set $\ff^{2n+d}$.
 A \emph{non-degenerate} matrix $\tuB$ completely prescribes the commutator relations on $G$ and ensures that the bilinear map

 induced by the commutator map on $G$ is $\ff$-bilinear (so not just $\F_p$-bilinear).
 On the other hand, as we explain below, $\ff$ and $\tuB$ can also be recovered from $G$.

 Given a finite $p$-group $G$ of class $2$ and exponent $p$, one can construct a skew-symmetric matrix of linear forms $\tuB_G $ over $\F_p$ from the commutator map of $G$, for example in terms of a minimal generating set of $G$.
 Moreover, if $\ff$ is an extension of $\F_p$ over which the map in \eqref{eq:commap} is $\ff$-bilinear, then we can express $\tuB_G$ as a matrix $\tuB=\tuB_\ff$ of linear forms with coefficients in $\ff$.
 If $\tuB$ has an odd number of rows and columns, then $\det(\tuB)=0$; otherwise, there exists a homogeneous polynomial $\Pf(\tuB)\in\ff[y_1,\dots, y_d]$ of degree $n$, called the \emph{Pfaffian}, such that $\det(\tuB) = \Pf(\tuB)^2$.
 The equation $\Pf(\tuB)=0$ defines a projective, degree $n$ hypersurface in $\P^{d-1}_{\ff}$, also called a \emph{linear determinantal hypersurface}.
-There are now many examples in the literature, cf.\ \cite[Sec.~1.5.4]{stanojkovski2019hessian}, describing how the intrinsic geometry (and not just in the case of hypersurfaces) of $\tuB$ strongly influences many invariants of $\GP_{\tuB}(\ff)$, like the number of conjugacy classes \cite{BostonIsaacs04,O'BrienVoll/15,Rossmann/19,Rossmann/22,RV/2019}, faithful dimensions \cite{BMS/17}, automorphism group sizes \cite{dS+VL,stanojkovski2019hessian,VL/18}, and the number of immediate descendants \cite{dS+VL,Lee/16}.
+There are now many examples in the literature, cf.\ \cite[Sec.~1.5.4]{stanojkovski2019hessian}, describing how the intrinsic geometry of $\tuB$ strongly influences many invariants of $\GP_{\tuB}(\ff)$, like the number of conjugacy classes \cite{BostonIsaacs04,O'BrienVoll/15,Rossmann/19,Rossmann/22,RV/2019}, faithful dimensions \cite{BMS/17}, automorphism group sizes \cite{dS+VL,stanojkovski2019hessian,VL/18}, and the number of immediate descendants \cite{dS+VL,Lee/16}.
+We look at the Baer correspondence in more detail in \cref{sec:baer3}.